securix-swiss/llm-watcher/README.md

         "id": "llm",
         "params": {
           "provider": "ollama",
-          "model": "deepseek-r1:14b",
+          "model": "llama3.1:8b",
-          "prompt": "From a scale of 1-10 how good is this product review (1 is very bad, 10 is very good): {{ctx.message}}", "format": {
+          "prompt": "You are a rating assistent for customer reviews You rate the products in a scale from 1 to 10 where 1 is very bad review and 10 is a very good review.
+1 Might be: 'Very bad product' and 10 would be 'I love this'.
+Rate this customer review: '{{ctx.message}}'", "format": {
             "type": "object",
             "properties": {